 Every person and every entrepreneur is exposed to risks and can be held liable for specific damage and/or loss or for mistakes made.
 We can assist you with limitation of risks by providing you with advice on choosing the most suitable legal form, your general terms and conditions, the agreements to be drawn up or taking out insurance against certain risks.

-As an entrepreneur some of your major concerns are that your rights are formulated clearly and that you are aware of your obligations.
-A contract is often the only thing to hold on to at the time a discussion arises with your contract partner.
+As an entrepreneur, one of your major concerns will be to ensure that your rights are formulated clearly and that you are aware of your obligations.
+A contract is often the only thing to hold on to when a discussion arises with your contract partner.
 We provide for such a strong footing, so that running a business cannot lead to unwanted liabilities.

-And we will be pleased to assist you when you have suffered damage and/or a loss.
-The general rule is that the damage or the loss is to be borne where it is suffered, but in actual practice damage or loss can often be recovered.
+And we would be pleased to assist you when you have suffered damage and/or a loss.
+The general rule is that the damage or the loss must be borne where it is suffered, but in actual practice, damage or loss can often be recovered.

-Our lawyers advise and conduct legal proceedings in the area of:
+Our lawyers advise and conduct legal proceedings in the areas of: